koji-hatano1/t2log-strip/README.md

 Note: This script restores the original files from the *_bet.nii.gz backups created during the initial run.
 It is highly recommended to run this recovery script before re-running t2log-strip.sh with different settings to ensure a clean starting point.

 ## 🔬 Methodology: The Hatano Method
-Traditional thresholding often fails at the brain-CSF interface.
-The **Hatano Method** improves this by:
+While `mri_synthstrip` provides excellent brain extraction, standard thresholding can sometimes be aggressive at the brain-CSF interface.
+The **Hatano Method** acts as an optimization layer to refine these boundaries:

-1. **Log-Transformation**: Converting voxel intensities into log-space to normalize the distribution.
+1. **Log-Normal Analysis**: Analyzing voxel intensities in log-space to better characterize the brain tissue distribution.
-2. **Adaptive Thresholding**: Applying a 2.576 SD (99% Confidence Interval) threshold.
+2. **Statistical Refinement**: Applying a 2.576 SD (99% CI) threshold to objectively fine-tune the mask boundaries.
-3. **Surface Protection**: Specifically tuned to prevent over-stripping of the cortical ribbon.
+3. **Optimized Surface Preservation**: Specifically tuned to prevent unintended over-stripping of the cortical ribbon, ensuring the integrity of the brain surface for subsequent analysis.

 ## 🛠 Prerequisites
 Ensure the following tools are installed and accessible in your `$PATH`: